Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 	git checkout add-style
 	```

 	You have already encountered `checkout` as a way of replacing files in the working tree by getting them from the index.
-With no paths in the argument list, `checkout` updates *everything* in the working tree and the index to match the specified commit — in this case the head of the branch.
+With no paths in the argument list, `checkout` updates *everything* in the working tree and the index to match the specified commit — in this case, the head of the branch.

 1. Open **site.css** in the "Alice/assets" directory and add the following CSS class definition to the bottom of the file: